fdolek/PandaAnalysis/README.md

     PInfo(sname+'.fn','Starting to process '+input_name)
     # now we instantiate and configure the analyzer
     skimmer = root.PandaAnalyzer()
-    analysis = wlnhbb(True)                                          # this is imported from PandaAnalysis.Flat.Analysis, where the defaults are set analysis.processType = utils.classify_sample(full_path, isData)  # set the type of the process
+    analysis = monojet(True)                                          # this is imported from PandaAnalysis.Flat.Analysis, where the defaults are set analysis.processType = utils.classify_sample(full_path, isData)  # set the type of the process
     if analysis.processType == root.kTT or analysis.processType == root.kSignal:
-        analysis.reclusterGen = True                                 # additional customization can be done on the fly to the analysis object skimmer.SetAnalysis(analysis)
+    skimmer.SetAnalysis(analysis)
     skimmer.isData=isData
-    skimmer.SetPreselectionBit(root.PandaAnalyzer.kVHBB)             # set the preselection
+    skimmer.SetPreselectionBit(root.PandaAnalyzer.kMonojet)             # set the preselection
     skimmer.SetPreselectionBit(root.PandaAnalyzer.kPassTrig)         # only save data events that trip a trigger

     return utils.run_PandaAnalyzer(skimmer, isData, input_name)      # run the analysis